microsoft/typescript-error-deltas/README.md

 Then it will compile it with a version of Typescript from a pull request.
 Afterward it will compile new errors that are issued only with the new version and post them as a comment on the pull request.

+There is no comparison of types, errors, symbols or language service output.

 ## Contributing

 ### User Tests